atang167/Front-end-Developer-Interview-Questions/README.md

 #### CSS Questions:

 * What is the difference between classes and IDs in CSS?
+  Classes should be used for similar elements, useful if more than one element is likely to have the same style IDs are unique and are used to style specific element

 * What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?
+  Reset.css will remove all the default styling applied by the browser to give you a blank canvas where as normalize is a base stylesheet meaning its the starting point for your website styles and it styles the default elements to be consistent across the browsers
+  Depends on the situation - probably use normalize to make sure that my page is compatible with browsers

 * Describe Floats and how they work.
+  Specifies that an element should be placed along the left or right side of its container, allowing text and inline elements to wrap around it.
+The element is removed from the normal flow of the web page, though still remaining a part of the flow

 * Describe z-index and how stacking context is formed.
+  Specifies the stack order of an element.
+  An element with greater stack order is always in front of an element with a lower stack order

 * Describe BFC(Block Formatting Context) and how it works.
+  The region in which the layout of block boxes occurs and in which floats interact with each other.
+A block formatting context is created by one of the following: the root element or something that contains it

 * What are the various clearing techniques and which is appropriate for what context?
+  The Empty Div Method is, quite literally, an empty div. <div style="clear: both;"></div> . ...
+  The Overflow Method relies on setting the overflow CSS property on a parent element. ...
+  The Easy Clearing Method uses a clever CSS pseudo selector (:after) to clear floats.

 * Explain CSS sprites, and how you would implement them on a page or site.
+  You set the same background-image on several CSS classes and set the background position and dimensions of the individual classes to display a single portion of the sprite.
 * What are your favourite image replacement techniques and which do you use when?
 * How would you approach fixing browser-specific styling issues?
 * How do you serve your pages for feature-constrained browsers?